Yesh18-Data/Telecom-Customer-Churn-Analysis-and-Prediction/README.md

 7. [Actionable Strategies to Reduce Churn](#actionable-strategies-to-reduce-churn)

 ## Project Objective
-Create an entire ETL process in a database and a Power BI dashboard to utilize the Customer Data and achieve below goals:
+Create an entire ETL process in a database and a Power BI Reports to utilize the Customer Data and achieve below goals:
 1. Analyze Customer Data at below levels:
      a.
 Demographic
      b.
 Geographic